-You will be signed up automatically once you have an UC Berkeley Official Email Address.
-All students, staff and faculty will be automatically enrolled.
-Once enrolled, you can add an SMS number or opt-out.
+You will be signed up automatically once you have a UC Berkeley email address.
+All students, staff, and faculty will be automatically enrolled.
+Once enrolled, you can add an SMS number.

 Participation in the UCB WarnMe system is free, but you may incur a per message cost, depending on your mobile device plan.

-You will not receive any messages from the UCB WarnMe service if you provide an SMS number that you or your cellular provider have blocked from receiving text messages.
-This block will prevent you from receiving any message from the UCB WarnMe service on any device, except via the default UCB Official Email Address.
-Please contact your carrier and have them unblock the shortcode.
-If you believe you have a blocked SMS number, please do not enter it in the SMS field of the UCB WarnMe registration form.
+You will not receive any SMS/text messages from the UCB WarnMe service if you provide an SMS number that you or your cellular provider have blocked from receiving text messages.
+Please contact your carrier and have them unblock the Everbridge shortcodes (893-61 and 878-44).
+If you believe you have a blocked SMS number, please do not enter it in the SMS/mobile phone number field of the UCB WarnMe registration form.

-For employees who do not have access to phones and email, it is vital that their managers and supervisors immediately alert them to emergency situations and provide instructions.
+For employees who do not have access to phones and email, please work with your managers and supervisors to ensure that they immediately alert you to any UCB WarnMe messages and instructions.

 The UCB WarnMe system will make its best attempt to deliver messages, but situations and services outside the campus's control mean that we cannot guarantee delivery of all messages to all devices.
-For example, if the cell phone network is overloaded, it will not be able to send messages to your cell phone.
+For example, if the local cell phone network is overloaded, you may not receive SMS alerts on your mobile device.

-For more information on emergency preparedness, including what to do in numerous kinds of emergencies, go to the campus's Office of Emergency Management website.
+For more information on emergency preparedness, including what to do in different kinds of emergencies, visit the Office of Emergency Management website